mearashadowfax/ScrewFast/README.md

 };
 ```

+> [!NOTE]
-Remember to add complete and valid URLs for the navigation to function properly.
+> Remember to add complete and valid URLs for the navigation to function properly.
 These customizations will reflect throughout your Astro site, promoting consistency across all pages.
 </details>

 ## Integrations and Enhancements